Davide9710/Davide9710/README.md

 - 👋 Hi, I’m @Davide9710
-- 👀 I’m interested in Algorithm and Datastracures,
+- 👀 I’m interested in Quantum Annealing and Software Engineering,
-- 🌱 I’m currently studying BS CS @PoliMi alonside with Elis technical formation
+- 🌱 I’m currently studying MSc CS @PoliMi and @KeioUniversity
 - 💞️ I’m looking to collaborate on Back end development and algorithm design
 - 📫 How to reach me: davidelaureti54@gmail.com